MeiChenc/MBS-pricing-model/README.md

 ## 1. Executive Summary

-This project develops a comprehensive **Prepayment Model** and **Pricing Engine** for Agency Mortgage-Backed Securities (MBS).
+This project develops a comprehensive **Prepayment Model** (Logit-Based) and a path-dependent **Pricing Engine** for Agency Mortgage-Backed Securities (MBS).
 The primary goal is to quantify the "S-Curve" behavior of borrowers and value the embedded prepayment option.

 While initial experiments explored a Cox Proportional Hazards framework, the final implementation adopts a Logit-OLS specification due to the use of **aggregate pool-level CPR/SMM data**, where exact event timing and censoring information required by survival models are not fully observable.